3 Ingredient Peanut Butter Balls

 Key Ingredients

 - Coconut flour.
-Thicker than other flours and has a cakier texture to it.
+Thicker than other flours and has a cakier texture.
 You can easily find this low-carb and high-fiber flour at grocery stores and health food markets.
 Not a fan of coconut?
-I’ve tested these with both blanched almond flour and oat flour and it worked just as well.
+I’ve tested these with both blanched almond flour and oat flour, and it worked just as well.

 - Maple syrup.
 Adds sweetness and also helps bind the balls together.
 Honey or agave nectar will also work.